-IAS 411 History and Philosophy of Mathematics (3)
+IAS 411 History and Philosophy of Mathematics (3) once a year

 Examines nature of mathematics from origins to present, revealed by its history and philosophy.
 Strong background in mathematics not required.
 Cross-listed as HPS 411, MAT 411.
 General studies: HU, H.